scripting/wordlandSupport/worknotes/client.md

 * Sign off and on.
 Create a new post.
 Do a reasonable amount of editing.
 Review the new features.

-* Update wpidentity and wordland repos on github.
+* Update wpidentity and wordland repos on github, if necessary.

 To change back to dev version